-1. Gain knowledge of the key functions of business enterprises

-2. Acquire advanced skills to understand and analyze significant business opportunities, which can be complex, uncertain and dynamic.

-3. Use critical and analytical thinking to identify viable options that can create short-term and long-term value for organizations and their stakeholders.

-4. Apply best practices to solve managerial issues.

-5. Integrate theories and practice to perform strategic analysis

-6. Demonstrate effective written forms of communication and oral business presentations

-7. Implement leadership skills to work effectively within diverse teams

-8. Identify and analyze ethical responsibilities of businesses.

-9. Apply decision-making techniques, both quantitative and qualitative analysis, to management issues.

-10. Motivate and work with colleagues, partners, and other stakeholders to achieve organizational purposes.

-11. Help build and sustain high-performing teams by infusing teams with a variety of perspectives, talents, and skills and aligning individual success with team success and with overall organizational success.

-12. Foster collaboration, communication and adaptability in helping.

-Program specific and course outcomes of the above-mentioned programs of our college
+- 1. Gain knowledge of the key functions of business enterprises - 2.
+Acquire advanced skills to understand and analyze significant business opportunities, which can be complex, uncertain and dynamic. - 3.
+Use critical and analytical thinking to identify viable options that can create short-term and long-term value for organizations and their stakeholders. - 4.
+Apply best practices to solve managerial issues. - 5.
+Integrate theories and practice to perform strategic analysis - 6.
+Demonstrate effective written forms of communication and oral business presentations - 7.
+Implement leadership skills to work effectively within diverse teams - 8.
+Identify and analyze ethical responsibilities of businesses. - 9.
+Apply decision-making techniques, both quantitative and qualitative analysis, to management issues. - 10.
+Motivate and work with colleagues, partners, and other stakeholders to achieve organizational purposes. - 11.
+Help build and sustain high-performing teams by infusing teams with a variety of perspectives, talents, and skills and aligning individual success with team success and with overall organizational success. - 12.
+Foster collaboration, communication and adaptability in helping.

-Sl Program Program Code Program Specific Program Specific Code
+Sl Program Program Code Program Specific Program Specific Code No. discipline 1 5 Year MSCCBCSINTYCM 1.Molecular MSCCBCSINTMBYCM Integrated Biology

-No. discipline

-1 5 Year MSCCBCSINTYCM MSCCBCSINTMBYCM

-Integrated Biology